- Although Satellite Internet has been existent since the 1990s, it only became mainstream recently.

 Due to the vast distance in the positioning of the Viasat satellite, which is about 35,400 kilometers (km) above the surface in a stationary, geosynchronous orbit, it takes a long time for the signal to bounce back to the surface.
 This often results in high latency, on average, 500–800ms.
 Starlink, on the other hand, tackles the problem of latency by deploying more satellites in low earth orbit to provide perfect coverage, flying above at a close 550 to 1,200 kilometers (km).

 Starlink expresses another level of difference in their equipment ownership.
-For instance, when a user purchases the Starlink kit, SpaceX transfers the titles of the dish and router to the user forever.
+For instance, when a user purchases the Starlink kit, SpaceX transfers the titles of the dish and router to the user in entirety.
 You can keep the equipment long after you cancel the service.
 On the contrary, Viasat doesn’t transfer the title of the antenna, modem, and router to a user.
 After service cancellation, you must return the equipment.
 Otherwise, they will charge you up to $500.

 Viasat uses two geostationary satellites to provide the internet.
 Their user antenna must point towards those satellites for optimal internet speed.
 If you want to install a Viasat dish, you’ll need a professional technician.
 You also have to pay an installation fee to lease Viasat’s equipment.
 Depending on your location, installation may take up to 5 business days.